spartansystems/react-tutorials/README.md

 The secret sauce is the line `{text && (<Body text={text} />)}`.
 Here we are checking that `text` is a truthy value (a non empty string) and then rendering the `Body` component in-line in that evaluation.
-A fun tidbit of info is that when using `&&` in javascript, the last evaulated operator is returned.
+A fun tidbit of info is that when using `&&` in JavaScript, the last evaulated operator is returned.
 So in our case that is `(<Body text={text} />)` which is what is eventually rendered (given that `text` is a truthy value).
 You can see some more examples of this in the [react documentation](https://facebook.github.io/react/docs/conditional-rendering.html#inline-if-with-logical-ampamp-operator)

-Last trick, what if we wanted to update our Component to render multiple paragraphs if we were to pass in an array of strings for the value of text?
+Last trick.
+What if we wanted to update our Component to render multiple paragraphs if we were to pass in an array of strings for the value of text?
 Seems reasonable ;)